The commutative algebra of congruence ideals and applications to number theory: Congruence ideals

 \subsection{The structure of $\tfree{\ext^*_A(\mco,\mco)}$.}

 To go further, we need one more input from commutative algebra.
 Fix $(A,\lambda)$ in $\cato_\mco(c)$.
 The graded $\mco$-module

 has a structure of an associative algebra, with product given by Yoneda composition.
 The product agrees (up to sign) with the composition of maps in the derived category of $A$.
-Typically, this Ext algebra is highly non-commutative.
-By construction, one has an inclusion of subrings
+Typically, this Ext algebra is highly non-commutative, and non-zero in infinitely many degrees, unless $A$ is regular; see \cite{Gulliksen/Levin:1969a} or \cite[Section~10]{Avramov:1998a}.